Fonta1n3/FullyNoded/Docs/QandA.md

 A `.txn` file is a signed raw transaction as exported by Coldcard.
 Fully Noded has registered the file extension `.txn` so that when you airdrop or tap a .txn file in the iOS Files app FN will automatically launch a `Broadcaster` allowing you to broadcast that transaction with your node.
 You can always copy and paste the raw transaction and go to `Tools` > `Transactions` > `Broadcast` to do it manually.

 #### Question : how to verify all outputs of a raw transaction?
 I verified the Send address.
 I would like to verify the Change address.
 How?

-Copy and paste the raw transaction in hex formate `02004849494...`, go to `Tools` > `Transactions` > `Verify`, this tool will go through each input and output fetching all the addresses associated with each input and output.
-You can from their copy and paste the address and `Tools` > `Wallet` > `Get Address Info` to verify whether the address belongs to your nodes current active wallet.
+Copy and paste the raw transaction in hex formate `0200011200...`, go to `Tools` > `Transactions` > `Verify`, this tool will go through each input and output fetching all the addresses associated with each input and output.
+You can from their copy and paste the address and go to `Tools` > `Wallet` > `Get Address Info` to verify whether the address belongs to your nodes current active wallet.
+To verify an address belongs to your node's wallet check the `solvable` field `=1`, if it `=0` it does not belong to your wallet.

 #### Question : Why doesn't broadcast work via my Node?

 You can only broadcast signed raw transactions.
-The only purpose of psbt's is to end up with a signed raw transaction. e.g. The `.txn` file from Coldcard.
+The only purpose of psbts is to end up with a signed raw transaction. e.g. The `.txn` file from Coldcard.

 #### Question : Why did you choose iOS to build on?
 Any advantage compared to Android?

-Only because that is what I know how to code with the best and what I am a user of.
+Only because that is what I know how to code with and what I am a user of.

 #### Question: please elaborate on the seemingly *contradictory* statements about '100% offline signing'